heiku-jiqu/github-blog/src/routes/blog/blogposts/post17.md

 In the case where you've already ran a program and it is blocking, it is possible to stop it by using `Ctrl+Z` which sends SIGTSTP.
 Then you can either continue running the program in the foreground using `fg JOBSPEC` or in the background using `bg JOBSPEC`.

+One final note about using these in Docker.
+Docker containers will exit when there are no more foreground processes that are running (i.e. not blocked).
+So if you run all commands/jobs/processes in the background using `&`, the container will just exit immediately.
+To resolve this, either use `wait` to block until all jobs are completed, or don't `&` the last command, depending on your use case.

+## Redirection

+Small detour on redirecting stdin/out/err, so that instead of stdout printing to terminal, you can redirect to print into a file, or stdin reading in from terminal, you can read in from a file.

+When linux system does any reading or writing, it needs a _file descriptor_ to identify where it is reading/writing from, which are basically just non negative integers.

+There are 3 standard file descriptors:

+- 0 for stdin
+- 1 for stdout
+- 2 for stderr

+If there are readable/writable files opened, more file descriptors will be added sequentially (`ls -l /proc/$$/fd` to see list of file descriptors)

+To redirect, we use the three operators below:

+- `<`: redirect input
+- `>`: redirect output, default LHS file descriptor is 1
+- `>>`: redirect and append, default LHS file descriptor is 1

+Use `file_descriptor>filename` to redirect to a file, e.g. `1>log.txt` (same as `>log.txt`) to redirect stdout to log.txt.

+Use `file_descriptor>&file_descriptor` to redirect to another file descriptor from LHS to RHS (note the `&` in RHS) e.g. `2>&1` redirects file descriptor `2` which is stderr to stdout.

+Use `sort < file_to_sort.txt` to redirect `file_to_sort.txt` into `sort`'s stdin.

 ## Commands Summary

 - `&`: Runs preceding command in the background